 The Code of Federal Regulations (CFR) is the annual codification of the final rules published in the Federal Register.
 The CFR is divided into 50 titles that represent broad subject areas.
 Title 3 of the CFR contains presidential proclamations, executive orders, and other presidential documents that are required to be published in the Federal Register.
 Each title is revised once a year officially; the cover of each print booklet indicates the date of last revision.
 Electronic versions are updated more frequently, as described below.

-For historical versions of the CFR, HeinOnline has all volumes and supplements in PDF from 1938-present.
+For historical versions of the CFR, HeinOnline's Code of Federal Regulations library has all volumes and supplements in PDF from 1938-present.

+ProQuest Regulatory Insight includes the text of the CFR back to 1997; this database will expand full-text coverage to 1938 over the next year.
 Electronic versions of the CFR can also be found on Lexis.com and Westlaw, beginning in the early 1980s.
-(Westlaw excludes the Executive Orders and other presidential documents, but provides them in the separate PRES database).
+(Westlaw excludes the Executive Orders and other presidential documents, but provides them in the separate PRES database.)
 The CFR may be searched across all years, or in individual years.
 Bloomberg Law and Lexis Advance include only the current year's edition of the CFR.

 Predicting future proposed regulations can be assisted with the Unified Agenda of Federal Regulatory and Deregulatory Actions (also known as the Semiannual Regulatory Agenda), a biennial update of planned rules for each agency, along with their justifications and expected timetables.
 From 1983-2007, the entire Unified Agenda was published twice a year in the Federal Register, usually in April and October.
 Beginning in fall 2007, the Unified Agenda became a primarily web-based publication, available at the Regulatory Information Service Center.
 The Federal Register version of the Unified Agenda now contains only "rules which are likely to have a significant economic impact" as well as rules which are required for inclusion by statute.
-Historic issues of the Agenda are available in HeinOnline's Federal Register Library (from 1983), Lexis and Westlaw (from 1985); FDsys (from 1994); and RegInfo.gov (from 1995).
+Historic issues of the Agenda are available in HeinOnline's Federal Register Library (from 1983, via Federal Register printings); FDsys (from 1994); and RegInfo.gov (from 1995).

 A number of sources allow users to track pending agency regulations, and simplify the comment process.
 Regulations.Gov is the federal government's centralized site for online access to proposed and final regulations, and submission and review of public comments.
 RegInfo.Gov provides various breakdowns of pending agency action, allowing users to view pending actions by rule stage or by agency.
 Justia offers a Regulation Tracker which allows searching and updating (via RSS feeds) of regulations from 2005 – present.